tzlilshkuri/ex4/README.md

 If there in no classification the user will get the message "please classify the data".  <br />

 ##### Downloads Class- <br />
-This class put the classification result the user asked for in csv file. <br />
+This class put the classification result the user asked for a file. <br />
 if there in no file the user will get the message "please upload data".  <br />
 If there in no classification the user will get the message "please classify the data".  <br />